10 things you didn't know about coffee

 10. Store First is a great place to get a cuppa

-All of our Store First self-storage centres offer tea and coffee making facilities for individual and business customers.
-We have kitchens kitted out for you to use, as well as machines in most of our boardrooms (don’t forget, you can hire these out for your meetings, interviews and training sessions).
+All of our Store First self-storage centres offer tea and coffee making facilities for individual self-storage customers and business storage customers.
+We have kitchens kitted out for you to use, as well as machines in most of our boardrooms (don't forget, you can hire these out for your meetings, interviews and training sessions).
 Now, whose turn is it to brew up?